How to Prepare Your Request for MPRE Test Accommodations

 Written acknowledgment of receipt of your request will be posted to your NCBE Account File Cabinet within five business days of receipt.
 If you do not receive acknowledgment within this time period, it is up to you to contact NCBE to confirm that your request was received.

-If you plan to appeal or request reconsideration of our accommodations decision, do not register and schedule your test appointment until after you receive and accept a decision on your appeal or reconsideration request.
+If you plan to appeal or request reconsideration of our accommodations decision, do not register and schedule your test appointment until after you receive a decision on your appeal or reconsideration request.
 If you register and schedule an appointment to test prior to submitting an appeal or a request for reconsideration, you may need to reschedule or cancel your test appointment.
 If you reschedule, you must pay a non-refundable and non-transferable fee.
 If you cancel, you will receive a partial refund of your test fee; you must then complete the registration process for another test administration and pay the full test fee for that administration.